Gal009/Some-Modifications/README.md

 - Makes a message appear for the SCP-096 when he's calming down
 - A message also appears for those who looked at the SCP-096 and gives them the effect of panic
 - A message appears that the person is being corroded when stepping on the SCP-173 tantrum
-- Gives the coke effect to the SCP-173 when it places the tantrum
 - When 939 bites it gives the bleeding effect or the poisoned effect depending on the type of 939

-Everything I mentioned above is configurable (minus the panic effect, the effect of the SCP-207 that the SCP-173 gets when it puts a tantrum and the negative effects of when someone walks in its tantrum.
-The only thing you can configure from these Effects is time and the intensity of the SCP-207 effect but if you want I can try to make you change the effects too)
+- Gives a configurable speed boost to SCP-173 when he places the tantrum
+- Lets you edit the shield recharge rate of 096's shield when he is enraged
+- Lets you edit how much times you can pickup the SCP-330 candy (Configurable)
+- Plays Xmas songs when Chaos or NTF spawns

+Almos everything I mentioned above is configurable

 Configs Print: https://imgur.com/a/bGUInOn